-Homework: Homework is assigned regularly.
+Homework: Homework is assigned weekly.
 You are strongly encouraged to work on the homework with other students in the class.
 Homework will not be collected or graded.
 However, each quiz contains one or more problems from relevant homework assignments, perhaps with slight modifications.

-Quizzes: We will have 6 quizzes.
+Quizzes: We will typically have weekly quizzes on Fridays.
 No make-up quizzes are offered.
-Your lowest quiz score is dropped entirely.
-Your second lowest quiz score will carry only half the weight of each of your 4 best quizzes.
+However, your lowest two (2) quiz scores will be dropped.
 You may use a graphing calculator without a computer algebra system during the quizzes.
 No other aids are permitted.
 Quizzes constitute 20% of your course average.

-Tests: There will be 3 tests in class.
+Tests: There will be three tests in class, tentatively scheduled for the following dates: Friday, February 11; Monday, March 21; and Wednesday, April 20.
 No make-up tests are offered.
 However, I will replace one of your test scores with your score on the final exam if doing so will help your course average.
 You may use a graphing calculator without a computer algebra system and one 8.5 by 11 inch handwritten sheet of notes during each test.
 No other aids are permitted.
 Each test covers roughly 1/3 of the course material and constitutes 17% of your course average.

-Final Exam: The final exam is Tuesday, December 6, 2:00pm-5:00pm.
+Final Exam: The final exam is Thursday, April 28, 2:00pm-5:00pm.
 All students must take the final exam during the scheduled exam period.
 It is not possible to take the final exam at any other time.
 Students who miss the final exam will receive a score of zero.
 You may use a graphing calculator without a computer algebra system and one 8.5 by 11 inch handwritten sheet of notes during the final.
 No other aids are permitted.
 The final exam is cumulative and constitutes 24% of your course average.

 Attendance: Attendance is expected.
 Attendance constitutes 5% of your course grade.
 Failure to take quizzes/tests and failure to collect quizzes/tests when returned is considered evidence of absence.
-You may miss 3 classes (i.e. 10% of class meetings) without penalty.
-If you miss 4 or more classes, your attendance grade will be impacted, regardless of whether or not the absences are excused; please see the academic bulletin on the university's attendance policy for more information.
+You may miss four (4) classes (i.e. 10% of the lectures) without penalty.
+If you miss 5 or more classes, your attendance grade will be impacted, regardless of whether or not the absences are excused; please see the academic bulletin on the university's attendance policy for more information.